The Step-By-Step Guide to Painting Over Stained Wood

 2. Sand Entire Surface Area

+Starting with 50- or 80-grit sandpaper, do a first pass of sanding across every square inch of the wood surface, again looking to remove loose varnish that breaks away fairly easily.
+On the second pass, use between 100- and 150-grit sandpaper to burnish the edges of old varnish and bare wood.
 The goal for the sanding step is to create a smooth transition between raw wood and the old finish by breaking down the barrier between them.
-In most cases, you’ll have some old varnish that stays in place, which is okay, but if you can get all of it off you’ll be in better shape during the finishing process.
+In most cases, you’ll have some old varnish that stays in place, which is okay.
+Still, if you can get all of it off, you’ll be in better shape during the finishing process.

-3. Clean with a Vacuum or Power Washer
+3. Clean With a Vacuum or Power Washer

 At this point, you’ll have created a lot of dust and detritus as you work down toward the raw wood beneath the stain and varnish.
-To keep your hard work in a pristine state in preparation for the final touches, you’ll want to vacuum up all small particles in this step.
+To keep your hard work pristine in preparation for the final touches, you’ll want to vacuum up all small particles in this step.
 To take it to the next level, use a tack cloth to zap up every bit of microscopic powder.

 4. Let Wood Cure

-If you’ve used a power washer to remove some of the finish, you’ll need to have at least two weeks of dry air to be sure you’ve let the wood dry out before moving to the priming step.
+If you’ve used a power washer to remove some of the finish, you’ll need at least two weeks of dry air to be sure you’ve let the wood dry out before moving to the priming step.
 Close injection of water into porous wood can easily take an entire season of dry weather to cure, so use pressure washers with this in mind.
 Everything will fail in a couple of years if you are too aggressive with powerful machines like these.

-5. Prime Wood with a Quality Oil Primer
+5. Prime Wood With a Quality Oil Primer

 A hand applying oil on a wooden table